David Watkin Waters: Civil service career

 In 1960, Waters became head of Navigation and Astronomy at the National Maritime Museum.
 There, he played an important role in converting the Old Royal Observatory, Greenwich into a museum in 1967.
 He served as secretary of the National Maritime Museum from 1968 to 1971 and then became deputy director from 1971 to 1978.
 Retiring from the civil Service in 1978 at the age of 67, he held two visiting professorships, a Caird Fellowship at the National Maritime Museum, and a fellowship at the John Carter Brown Library.
+Waters also had a long-standing involvement with the British Society for the History of Science, serving as its Vice-President from 1972 to 1975 and from 1979 to 1981 and also as its President from 1976 to 1978.